teaching-networks/animation-server/docs/guide/GUIDE.md

 ## Introduction

-This server was initially written as a backend for the Networks animation project, but as the yaars project started it was extended to be used as a backend for yaars.
-The basic functionality of the Networks animation part is still used and there's some overlapping of functionality for both projects.
+This server was initially written as a backend for the NetworksAnimation project, but as the yaars project started it was extended to be used as a backend for yaars.
+The basic functionality of the NetworksAnimation part is still used and there's some overlap of functionality for both projects.

 The yaars project aims to provide an easy to use, open-source and self-hosted [ARS System](https://de.wikipedia.org/wiki/Audience_Response_System).
-This Server provides the backend logic, the databases and the API for any other component to connect.
-The setup of the development environment and the functionality of the Server is explained in this guide.
+The server provides the backend logic, the databases and the API for any other component to connect.
+The setup of the development environment and the functionality of the server is explained in this guide.

 ## Installation